 The State of New York's overtime provision essentially tracks the federal provision.
-Employers must pay employees one-and-one-half times the employee's regular rate for overtime.
-Overtime is time over 40 hours in one week for nonresidential employees, 44 hours per week for residential employees.
+Employers must pay employees one and one-half times the employee's regular rate for overtime.
+Overtime is time over 40 hours in one week for nonresidential employees, or 44 hours per week for residential (“live-in”) employees.
 For employees of resort hotels, if the employee works seven consecutive days, the hours worked on the seventh day are overtime.
-Anyone who is not covered under the minimum wage law is also not covered by the overtime provisions (see #2 below).
+Anyone who is not covered under the minimum wage law is also not covered by the overtime provisions (see below).

 Does New York have a minimum wage that is different from federal law?

 The minimum wage in New York is $11.10 per hour, which is higher than the federal minimum wage of $7.25.
 On December 31, 2019, this will increase to $11.80 per hour, and will continue to increase every year until it reaches $15.00 per hour.
 In 2021, increases will be based on the consumer price index.
 Click to see graphs of state’s plan from 2016-2021.
 The minimum wage for fast food workers is $12.75 per hour and will increase to $13.75 on December 31, 2019.

 Employers can use tips and gratuities to reduce the minimum wage required for food service workers to $7.50 per hour as long as tips bring this amount to the state minimum wage.
 This will increase starting December 31, 2019.

 The minimum wage law does not apply to the following workers: